project-chip/connectedhomeip/src/app/clusters/service-area-server/README.md

 class.
 This class can access the `Instance` through the `GetInstance()` method, enabling it to utilize all the attribute access methods provided by the `Instance` class.
-This design allows for a clear separation of concerns, with each class handling a specific aspect of the cluster's functionality..
+This design allows for a clear separation of concerns, with each class handling a specific aspect of the cluster's functionality.

 ## How to use